xdrpp/stc/cmd/stc/stc.1.md

 can later read or re-use, compile them with `-c`.
 XDR is also compatible with other tools.
-Notably, you can examine the contents of an XDR transaction with `stellar-core` itself, using the command "`stellar-core --base64 --printxdr FILE`", or by using the web-based Stellar XDR viewer at
+Notably, you can examine the contents of an XDR transaction with `stellar-core` itself, using the command "`stellar-core print-xdr --filetype tx --base64 FILE`", or by using the web-based Stellar XDR viewer at
 <https://www.stellar.org/laboratory/#xdr-viewer>.
 You can also sign
-XDR transactions with `stellar-core`, using "`stellar-core --base64 --signtxn`".
+XDR transactions with `stellar-core`, using "`stellar-core sign-transaction --base64 --netid "Public Global Stellar Network ;
+September 2015" FILE`".

 ## Edit mode